Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • documentation of your learning and development.

 Mentoring is any supportive relationship that encourages the sharing of knowledge, skills and experience.
 Mentoring can be structured or informal and can include peer-to-peer mentoring.
 Peer-to-peer mentoring assumes an even playing field and exchange of knowledge in the relationship, where everyone involved contributes and learns from different perspectives and experience.
 For the purposes of this initiative, mentoring is interpreted very broadly and is informed by the needs and priorities of the applicant.
-The Australia Council for the Arts Guide to Mentoring is a useful reference.
+Our Guide to Mentoring is a useful reference.

 We do not review draft applications.
 However, we can discuss any specific questions or issues you have about your application.